 - Only focus on feeling calm and relaxed

-- Enjoy and like the things you fear
+- Enjoy, look forwards to and begin like the things you fear

 What many people are still unaware of